-Forward messages on the old server
+Method 1: Forward messages on the old server

 If these are old accounts and you only have configured them in Outlook to monitor if mail is still received on them, then you could opt to forward your mail to your new email address instead.

-Collect messages on the new server
+Method 2: Collect messages on the new server

 Again, if these are old accounts, but a forwarder on your old address isn’t possible, then configuring your new mail account to collect mail from your old account could be a possibility.

-Configure Outlook to prompt you for your account when sending
+Method 3: Configure Outlook to prompt you for your account when sending

-If you are using Outlook 2010, then you can configure Outlook to prompt you for the sending account each time that you send a message.
+You can configure Outlook to prompt you for the sending account each time that you send a message.
 Configuring this can be done by changing a Registry setting.

-For details see; Always prompt for sending account
+For details see; Always prompt for sending account.

 Method 4: Modify your account’s email address and SMTP server settings

 As always being prompted can be a pain, especially when you ALWAYS want to use your default account, then you can modify several of your email account settings to match your sending account.
 This can only be done when these are POP3 or IMAP accounts.

 For the non-default account you’ll have to do the following;

-- change the address to the address that you want to send out with.
+- Change the address to the address that you want to send out with.

-- use the SMTP server settings of the email address that you want to send with.
+- Use the SMTP server settings of the email address that you want to send with.

-- set the SMTP server logon information on the Outgoing Server tab of the More Settings… dialog
+- Set the SMTP server logon information on the Outgoing Server tab of the More Settings… dialog